learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     name: app
 ```

-When you submit the Service to the cluster with `kubectl apply`, Kubernetes finds all the Pods that have the same label as the selector (`name: app`) and collects their IP addresses.
+When you submit the Service to the cluster with `kubectl apply`, Kubernetes finds all the Pods that have the same label as the selector (`name: app`) and collects their IP addresses — but only if they passed the [Readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-tcp-liveness-probe).

 Then, for each IP address, it concatenates the IP address and the port.